Shank2358/GGHL/README.md

     archiveprefix = {arXiv}
   }
   ```
+  ## This work has been accapted by IEEE Transactions on Image Processing
   ```IEEE TIP
   @ARTICLE{9709203,  author={Huang, Zhanchao and Li, Wei and Xia, Xiang-Gen and Tao, Ran},
   journal={IEEE Transactions on Image Processing},